 This brings you to the question of how you should sell online courses to stand apart from the crowd, attract potential audience and drive revenue?

-And here’s the super cool part – this is going to cost you nothing.
-So, let’s get started!
+And here’s the best part because it will not cost you anything at all.
+So let’s get started!

 Sell online courses with YouTube